 - Operates as both a clip-on microphone or belt-pack transmitter for a lavalier/headset microphone.

-- Built-in omnidirectional condenser microphone delivers broadcast-quality sound.
+- A built-in omnidirectional condenser microphone delivers broadcast-quality sound.

 - Up to 70m range (line-of-sight), but optimized for shorter-range operation in congested radio-frequency environments.